AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### Validity period {#validity-period}

-The validity period is transmitted in the validity_period field of the SUBMIT_SM PDU.
-The date is always formatted as an absolute UTC time format (the date field will end with "00+").
+The validity period is transmitted in the `validity_period` field of the `SUBMIT_SM PDU`.
+The date is always formatted as an absolute UTC time format, the date field will end with "00+".

 ## SMPP connector {#ACS-SMPP-connector}

 ![](assets/sms_protocol_3.png)

 Arrows represent data flow, not TCP connection initiations.

 The most important thing to note here is that there are multiple SMPP connector threads.
 These threads are all identical and share the same configuration.
 That is why the number of connections is always multiplied by the number of threads.

 The number of threads cannot be changed by the customer since it requires changing configuration files.

 ### Description of the behavior of the SMPP connector {#behavior-smpp-connector}

 #### Matching MT, SR and broad log entries {#matching-mt-sr}

 In Adobe Campaign, a message is a broadlog entry.
-In Adobe Campaign Standard, external connectors only need to know about the working broadlog table: nmsBroadLogExec.
+In Adobe Campaign Standard, external connectors only need to know about the working broadlog table: `nmsBroadLogExec`.
 A workflow is in charge of copying broadlog entries back to their specific targeting dimensions (nmsBroadLogXXX).

 Unfortunately, SMPP does not allow to send an ID along with a message: the provider gives a MT ID to each MT, then provides one or more SR with the same ID.

-The ID given by the provider is stored in the sProviderId column of nmsBroadLogExec table.
+The ID given by the provider is stored in the `sProviderId` column of `nmsBroadLogExec` table.
 Usually, SR always arrive after the MT was successfully sent and acknowledged, but they sometimes can arrive out of order (known in Adobe Campaign as outstanding SR).
 The processing thread stores these SR temporarily in RAM until the complete information arrives.

-When an MT is acknowledged (SUBMIT_SM_RESP), sProviderId is immediately updated in database.
+When an MT is acknowledged (`SUBMIT_SM_RESP`), `sProviderId` is immediately updated in database.

 Each SR is processed individually by SMPP processing threads.
 This process is pseudo-synchronous: it is seen as synchronous from the outside, but implemented internally with event-driven implementations.
 SR are acknowledged only when broadlog has been successfully updated, if an error is encountered the SR is rejected.

 Here is the process applied to each SR:

 * The ID of the SR is extracted using a regex
-* The ID is searched in nmsBroadLogExec:sProviderId
+* The ID is searched in `nmsBroadLogExec:sProviderId`
 * The status + error code are extracted from the SR using regexes
 * The broad log message mechanism is used to qualify the error and find the broad log message ID
 * The broad log is updated with all the information above